 The Dollars and $ense of Smart Growth

-Tuesday, October 21st Augusta Civic Center
+Tuesday, October 21st at the Augusta Civic Center

 Why plan for growth and change, when it seems so much easier to simply react?

 When there is a distinct and shared vision for your community - when residents, businesses and local government anticipate a sustainable town with cohesive and thriving neighborhoods - you have the power to conserve your beautiful natural spaces, enhance your existing downtown or Main Street, enable rural areas to be productive and prosperous, and save money through efficient use of existing infrastructure.

 This is the dollars and sense of smart growth.

 Success is clearly visible in Maine, from the creation of a community-built senior housing complex and health center in Fort Fairfield to conservation easements creating Forever Farms to Rockland's revitalized downtown.
 Communities have options.
 We have the power to manage our own responses to growth and change.

 After all, “Planning is a process of choosing among those many options.
 If we do not choose to plan, then we choose to have others plan for us.” - Richard I. Winwood